Updated 12/29/24

-Does Your Jewelry Need Repaired?
+Does Your Jewelry Need To Be Repaired?

 Maybe you can actually hear a rattling sound when you shake your ring up next to your ear.
 That’s a sign that the stone is loose and needs checked out.
-Or you find your bracelet or pendant suddenly coming undone and slipping off.
+Or, maybe you find your bracelet or pendant suddenly coming undone and slipping off.
 That could mean your clasp is failing.
 Better head to the jewelers!

 Find Dublin, OH jewelry repair services.